About third-cycle education

 - The majority of doctoral students have some form of employment at their HEI, which often includes teaching at first and second-cycles (Bachelor’s and Master’s).

 There are clear differences between subjects that include laboratory work and those that don’t.
 In non-laboratory subjects, research is often lonely work that places very high demands on autonomy and discipline.
 However, doctoral students who conduct research in laboratory subjects are often members of a research group.
 Their own research task may be part of a larger project, which means that the doctoral student has continual support.
-It is common for the project to be led by the supervisor, who is thus often more available to the doctoral student.
+It's common for the project to be led by the supervisor, who is often more available to the doctoral student.

 Some departments have seminars every week, others less frequently.
 The seminar is normally led by a professor, but other PhDs may also lead them.
 Sometimes visiting lecturers are invited from other HEIs.

 Research seminars allow doctoral students to present a chapter, parts of a thesis or an article for review and criticism.
-Often, a fellow doctoral student is tasked with acting as a reviewer, so providing training for the upcoming public defence.
+Often, a fellow doctoral student is tasked with acting as a reviewer, providing training for the upcoming public defence.
 The seminars have a particularly important function for doctoral students in subjects where it may otherwise be difficult to get a response to the thesis work, such as in the humanities and social sciences, where the thesis is often a monograph.